1979 Houston Astros season: MLB All-Star Game

 For the first time, four Astros represented the club at the MLB All-Star Game, including shortstop Craig Reynolds, his second selection, and pitchers Joe Niekro (first), Joaquín Andújar (second), and Joe Sambito (first).
 Prior to this, three were appointed for the 1967 Classic.
 This record was tied at the 1986 Game, and maintained as the most Astros All-Stars until five were chosen for the 1994 contest.

-July—September
+After Garry Templeton declined his invitation to the All-Star Game, NL manager Tommy Lasorda added Reynolds to the NL roster.
+A member of the Seattle Mariners the year before, Reynolds was also chosen for the American League in that year's All-Star Game.

+Later July

 Struggling through a mid-season slump, on July 22, Houston rallied for a 7–6 victory at Busch Memorial Stadium.
 In the top of the ninth inning, José Cruz singled home Julio González for the game-winning run batted in (RBI).
 Terry Puhl cranked a home run and Enos Cabell and Jeffrey Leonard collected three hits apiece to add to the momentum.
 Joe Sambito hurled two scoreless innings in relief to preserve the win over St. Louis.
 Just their second win over their previous 14 contests, Houston's ten-game division lead from two weeks earlier had shrunk to just four games.

+On July 29, César Cedeño connected for the third walk-off triple in club history.
+This scored starting pitcher J. R. Richard during the bottom of the ninth for 4–3 victory over Los Angeles.
+(Note: The most recent walk-off triple was by César Gerónimo on April 28, 1971.
+The next occurrence was by Casey Candaele on September 28, 1990.)
+Hence, Richard (9–11), who bookended the contest by also delivering the first pitch, went the distance.